 Queenie Luo '18GS

 Queenie Luo immigrated to Vancouver, Canada from Beijing with her family at 16.
 She grew up watching New York Fashion Week on television and dreamed of designing and sewing her own garments.
 After excelling in her sewing classes and selling her designs to independent retail stores, at 19, Luo became the youngest designer to have work shown at Vancouver Fashion Week and went on to spend three years studying fashion design at the Parsons School of Design.

 Immersing herself in the fashion industry, Luo became more aware of the environmental, social, and spiritual costs of the industry.
 Her disillusionment with some of the realities of the industry prompted an interest in sustainable fashion.
 She left Parsons and decided to enroll at GS to study religion and physics.

-Duing her time at GS, Luo focused on the intersection of fashion, sustainability, and Buddhism.
-She earned the honor society, Phi Beta Kappa award and was a member of the GS Honor Society.
-After graduating in 2013, Luo enrolled at the Harvard Divinity School to study Buddhism further and continue to refine and develop her ideas.
+During her time at GS, Luo focused on the intersection of fashion, sustainability, and Buddhism.
+She was inducted into the GS Honor Society and Phi Beta Kappa, and received the Phi Beta Kappa Prize, which is awarded to the candidate who best represents the ideals of the society—intellectual integrity, tolerance for other views, and a broad range of academic interests.
+After graduating in 2018, Luo enrolled at the Harvard Divinity School to study Buddhism further and continue to refine and develop her ideas.